-- you, when you provide that personal information to us, including via the website and any related service, through any registration or subscription process, through any contact with us (e.g. telephone call or email), or when you buy or use our services and products
+- you, when you provide that personal information to us, including via the website and any related service, through any registration for events or workshops or subscription process, through any contact with us (e.g. telephone call or email), or when you buy or use our services and products

-- third parties where you have authorised this or the information is publicly available or as otherwise permitted by law.
+- third parties where you have authorised this, the information is publicly available or as otherwise permitted by law.

 How we use your personal information